 A Booz & Company study found that the annual cost to the German economy is €225 billion.
 Many go to work even though they are unwell, but the study found that they are then less productive and make more mistakes, causing costs amounting to €2,394 per employee (for absences alone these costs are €1,197 per employee and year).
 This may not look like much at first glance, but if you have 20 employees coming to work sick, your costs add up to around €47,880.

 Processing leave applications, entering absences in Excel spreadsheets, organizing onboarding and offboarding, etc. – standard processes take up a huge amount of time in HR.
 Dealing with these processes manually, costs time and money.

 HR managers earn an average of €50,000 gross per year, making them a significant HR expense.
 A Kienbaum study found that HR staff spend 39% of their time on administrative tasks.
-This is the equivalent of three out of eight hours, or €88 out of €225 per day.
-For the year as a whole, HR employees therefore spend the equivalent of about €19,500 performing administrative tasks.
+This is the equivalent of three out of eight hours or €88 out of €225 per day.
+For the year, HR employees spend the equivalent of about €19,500 performing administrative tasks.

 Reduce Fluctuation and Employee Disengagement